NektariosKalampalikis/Enumerate-Fixed-Polyominoes/README.md

 <a href="https://www.sciencedirect.com/science/article/pii/0012365X81902375">D.Hugh Redelmeier</a> - Work In Progress

 # Table of Values
+This Table is part of Table 2 of Iwan Jensen's article

 | Polyomino Size   | Number of Fixed Polyominoes  |
 |---|---|
 |  1 |  1 |